 What if we develop and deliver a different program?

 If the educational program is considered to be a temporary adjustment as a result of or in response to the COVID-19 pandemic situation, the new program does not need to be reported as a substantive change.
-Rather, an update should be sent to email@example.com.
-If the change is to be permanent, please inform CEA and we will advise you regarding the need to report it as a substantive change in keeping with CEA’s established policies.
+Rather, an update should be sent to firstname.lastname@example.org.
+If the change is to be permanent, please inform CEA and staff will advise you regarding the need to report it as a substantive change in keeping with CEA’s established policies.
+For questions about whether or not a planned change is considered substantive, please contact Masha Vassilieva, Director of Compliance, at email@example.com.

 What if we have suspended classes or there are no enrolled students for a period of more than 4 months?

-CEA’s existing policies allow any site to take a 4-month hiatus based on CEA’s 8-months/year operational requirement for eligibility.
-If there is a hiatus of fewer than 4 months, CEA must be notified.
+CEA’s existing policies allow any site to take an up-to-4-month hiatus with notification to CEA.
 CEA’s existing policies also allow for possible limited extensions to a period of hiatus by making a request to the Executive Director.
 CEA has developed an application form to document these requests.
-Please send the 2020 CEA Application for Extended Hiatus to Samantha Robotham, Administrative Assistant, at firstname.lastname@example.org.
-After review, an official letter of hiatus will be issued, if approved.
+Please send the 2022 CEA Application for Extended Hiatus to firstname.lastname@example.org.
+After review, an official letter of hiatus will be issued, if approved by the Commission.

-What is the status of the Reviewer Training Workshop scheduled in June?
+What is the status of the Reviewer Training Workshop?

-What is the status of the Accreditation Workshop scheduled in July?
+What is the status of the Accreditation Workshop?

-All registrants for CEA’s March Accreditation Workshop had their registration transferred to the July workshop.
-CEA staff is currently reviewing options for delivery of the July accreditation workshop.
-If you have questions about how a workshop delay may affect your accreditation or reaccreditation timeline, please contact Rachel Herman, Accreditation Process and Technology Manager, at email@example.com.
+Staff delivers the Accreditation Workshop in-person and via web-conferencing platforms.
+Delivery mode and workshop dates are published on the CEA website at https://cea-accredit.org/accreditation/workshops.
+If you have questions about how workshop attendance may affect your accreditation or reaccreditation timeline, please contact Rachel Herman, Accreditation Process and Technology Manager, at email@example.com.

 I have upcoming reporting requirements due.
 Has CEA changed the reporting due dates?